simo-bat/Crack_detection/README.md

 ## Repository description

-notebooks/ contains an example of data augmentation (DataAugmentation), the training of the model (ModelTraining), some hyperparameters tuning (HyperparametersDependences) and the testing of the trained model (ModelTesting)
+notebooks/ contains an example of data augmentation (DataAugmentation), the training of the model (ModelTraining), the hyperparameters tuning and the relative impact on the loss function (HyperparametersDependences) and the testing of the trained model (ModelTesting)

-app/ contains all the files to run the application: the trained model with the weights, the Flask application, the Dockerfile and the requirements
+app/ contains all the files to run the application: the trained model with the weights, the Flask application, the Dockerfile and the requirements file

 test_images/ contains few images from the test subset that can be used to test the app